 mCRC with Tanios Bekaii-Saab, MD and Tara Seery, MD

-In July of 2014, the patient returned for follow-up with marked fatigue, declining performance status (PS 1), increasing dyspnea and chest pain; CT scan at that time showed marked progression of lung and peritoneal target lesions.
+In January of 2015, she returned for follow up with symptoms of abdominal fullness, increasing fatigue, and declining performance status (PS 1); PET/CT scan at that time showed marked progression of multiple target lesions.

-The patient’s condition improved with antihypertensive therapy, and after 10 days treatment was reinitiated at a dose of 120 mg
+Her condition improved, and treatment with regorafenib was re-initiated at a dose of 120 mg

 Patient tolerated the reduced dose, with some mild fatigue, through 8 cycles of treatment; her disease remained stable on PET/CT at her 2-, 4-, and 6-month assessments, and performance status improved (PS 0)